Ret2Me/WriteUps/CTFs/ImaginaryCTF/Speed.md

 mov    rbp, rsp
 sub    rsp, [ARRAY SIZE]
 ```
-next three bytes after this instructions are int which determinate array size
+next three bytes after this instructions are in which determine array size
 this operation in hex are:
 ```
 48 89 E5 48 81 EC [? ? ?]
 ```
+where array size are three question marks

-Code which scan array in file via pattern
+Code which scan array in file via prepared pattern
 ```py
 from pwn import *
 import base64